-The Ancient Hellenic and Chinese civilisations may have been far apart geographically, but both share a common understanding of cosmos and of human nature, and nurtured their love for inner peace and holistic balance.
+The Ancient Hellenic and Chinese civilisations may have been far apart geographically, but both shared a common understanding of the cosmos and of human nature and nurtured their love for inner peace and holistic balance.
 In what is more than a cosmic coincidence the two civilisations developed philosophies of wellbeing that were similar in many ways.

-Likewise, Ancient Greece’s five elements – water/ydor, wood/aer, fire/pyr, earth/gaia, metal/aethir – can be compared to their Taoist counterparts – fire, earth, water, metal and wood.
+Likewise, Ancient Greece’s five elements can be compared to their Taoist counterparts – water/ydor, wood/aer, fire/pyr, earth/gaia, metal/aethir.

 But Ancient Greek and Chinese philosophies also differ in ways that are important to the Euphoria Retreat experience.
 For Ancient Greek philosophers, life was to be celebrated, with happiness and joy being central to achieving harmony and life change.
 Hence their name, Euphoria.